Frequently Asked Questions

 -

 We provide Trap-Neuter-Return services for free-roaming, community cats.
-For those in City of Albuquerque limits and Bernalillo County, these services may be free of charge if funding is available.
+For those in City of Albuquerque limits and Bernalillo County, these services are typically free of charge if funding is available.
 Assisted trapping generally focuses on large colonies of community cats and those with limited ability to self-trap.

 Self Trapping: